ibm-cloud-docs/virtualization/what-operating-systems-are-supported-softlayer-under-xenserver.md

 - Ubuntu 14.04 LTS through 16.04 LTS
 - Microsoft Windows Server 2012, 2012 R2, 2016

-XenServer supports various software beyond the preceding list that might not tie into the {{site.data.keyword.slapi_short}}.
+XenServer supports various software beyond the preceding list that might not tie into the {{site.data.keyword.cloud_notm}} API.
 Any guest operating system that is installed by *“Other installation media”* options in XenCenter, is not supported by {{site.data.keyword.cloud_notm}} and might not work in the XenServer environment.